nateofspades/Coffee-Trends-in-NYC/README.md

 # Coffee Trends in NYC

-A reader-friendly writeup for this project that discusses the EDA and simulator as well as the motivation and process behind it all can be found here: https://towardsdatascience.com/coffee-trends-in-nyc-b6f44a516e96
+A reader-friendly writeup for this project that discusses the EDA and simulator as well as the motivation and process behind it all can be found here: <br />
+https://towardsdatascience.com/coffee-trends-in-nyc-b6f44a516e96

 ### Code